-Psilocybin and the Nature of Reality
+Sacred Mushrooms and the Nature of Reality

 The veil lifts.

-The word “mystical” is often used here.
+The word mystical is often used here.
 But even that can feel like a way of softening what is actually happening, making it more distant, less acceptable, less real.
+Because what is experienced does not feel abstract.

 It feels direct.

+Time can fall away.
 The usual sense of past and future becomes irrelevant.
 There is only what is happening now, and even that can feel expanded, less linear, less structured.

+Space begins to shift as well.
 The boundaries that once defined where you begin and end are no longer as fixed.
 You are not relating to the world from a distance.
 You are within it, part of it, in a way that feels continuous.

+This is what people gesture towards when they speak about transcendence.
 Not leaving reality, but moving beyond the way it is normally organised.

-And within that expansion, there can be a sense of meaning that feels deeper than anything constructed by the thinking mind.
+And within that opening, there can be a sense of meaning that feels deeper than anything constructed by the thinking mind.
+Not because it is something new, but because it feels remembered, as though something ancient within you has always known.

 What arises can feel like truth.
 More real, more immediate, more expansive than anything you have known before.
 And yet, it is still something moving through you.
 Something to be felt, questioned, integrated, and lived, not held onto as something fixed.

-Psilocybin does not create this.
+Sacred mushrooms do not create this.

 And there is something else that shapes how deeply this doorway opens, something that is often misunderstood.